vacu9708/video-conference/README.md

 ![image](https://user-images.githubusercontent.com/67142421/205711740-6953fe9b-8180-4f71-ad41-c967d2c968e9.png)

 # Future plan
-- "New room" creates a room and put the creator into the room.
-The room is closed when the creater exits.
 - Deprecate node.js code and rewrite all the code in spring boot
 - Add login/registration page to store the nickname.
 - Think about preventing CSRF, XSS attacks